 Eye on the Reef

-Everyone can use the Eye on the Reef app to capture, submit and share their sightings, photographs and video recordings with the Great Barrier Reef Marine Park Authority and others.
-It can be an educational tool to learn more about your favourite Great Barrier Reef creatures.
+Everyone can use the Eye on the Reef app.
+Start to capture, submit and share sightings, photographs and video recordings with the Great Barrier Reef Marine Park Authority and others.
+This can be an educational tool to learn about your favourite Great Barrier Reef animals.

 The Great Barrier Reef is a vast and complex ecosystem.
-Eye on the Reef helps build knowledge about diversity, abundance, habitat, and distribution of marine species.
+Eye on the Reef helps build knowledge about marine species diversity, abundance, habitat, and distribution.
 The more people report their sightings.
 The more knowledge contributed to science, management, and this natural wonder’s protection.

 Reef visitors have used Eye on the Reef to record thousands of sightings of humpback whales, dwarf minke whales, dugongs, dolphins, whale sharks, birds, sea turtles, and many more Reef creatures.
 Selected sightings are on the Great Barrier Reef Marine Park Authority website and Facebook page to show the world a sample of the beautiful experiences that the Great Barrier Reef can offer visitors.
 You can view all the sightings made across the Marine Park by visiting the Sightings Network website“.